EdevaldoMac/EdevaldoMac/README.md

-## Languages and Technologies I use daily:
+## Languages and Technologies I use:

 **Language:**